Add and remove GlusterFS servers

 This command tells GlusterFS that the

 www volume will now keep only 2 copies of each file.
-It prompts you that you might lose data.
+It warns you that you might lose data and prompts you to continue.

-If you were on a distributed volume, you would want to run the command as follows:
+If you want to remove a brick on a distributed volume, you should to run the following command instead:

 root@web01:~# watch gluster volume remove-brick www replica 2 192.168.0.2:/srv/.bricks/www status